anitvam/acsos-2025-vessels-network-slides/content/_index.md

 ## 1. Non-Collaborative Direct Communication

-Inspired to current network topology, vessels communicate directly towards shore station whenever they have some bandwidth available.
+Inspired to current network topology, vessels *communicate directly towards shore station* whenever they have some bandwidth available.

 The limitations of this approach are intuitive:

-1. Limited coverage of vessels
+1. *Limited coverage* of vessels
-2. Shore station as a bottle-neck
+2. Shore stations as a *bottle-neck*
-3. Information redundancy
+3. Information *redundancy*

 {{% /col %}}